at-a-glance-official/bubble_sort/README.md

 # Bubble Sort

-This is a simple code of Bubble sort algorithm in Python language! -  (By AT A GLANCE!)
+This is a simple code of Bubble sort algorithm in Python language!
-- Yash Paddalwar
+(By AT A GLANCE! - Yash Paddalwar)